open-forest-observatory/ofo-argo/README.md

 ```
 Replace the variables above (e.g., $AGISOFT_FLS, $RUN_FOLDER) with your actual environment values or export them beforehand.
 Get all variables associated with the database from the internal credentials doc.

+During an automate-metashape run, we update an entry in the db as the run progresses.
+We do NOT add new rows to update the status.
+Moving forward, we might want to see if this is the best practice.

 ### Info on the postGIS DB
 There is a JS2 VM called `ofo-postgis` that hosts a postgis DB in docker.
 When we process drone imagery in Metashape, we want workflow metadata to be put into this postGIS database.
 This server has persistent storage, tied to a storage volume made in Jetstream.